Healthy Recipes Blog

 Can you make vegetable beef soup without potatoes?

 Yes, absolutely.
-My recipe doesn't contain any potatoes (or pasta, for that matter).
-Although potatoes would help with thickening the soup, I find that it comes out rich and thick, especially when you add grated parmesan.
+My recipe doesn't contain potatoes (or pasta, for that matter).
+Although potatoes would help with thickening the soup, it still comes out rich and thick, especially when you add grated Parmesan.

 Serving Suggestions

-I usually serve this soup as a main course, with any of the following on the side:
+While you can serve a cup of this soup as an appetizer, I usually serve it as a main course, with any of the following on the side:

 • Cheese muffins